borea17/borea17.github.io/_posts/101/probability_theory/2020-09-12-better_score_function_estimator.md

 where $\lambda$ is called **control variate** or **baseline** which allows us to decrease the variance.
-Note that the choice of $\lambda$ is non-trivial and an arbitrary function with zero mean could clearly increase the variance.
+Note that the choice of $\lambda$ is non-trivial and an arbitrary function could also increase the variance.

 ## Derivation